sarahciston/shequalifies/posts/field1-cowriting.md

 While careful to remove mysticism, perhaps room for the alien or non human comprehensible components, kinds of thinking that are not... contrast these with Chun's critique of sourcery

 #### Cox
->“programs no longer encode pure logic but human social behavior too. [...] systems are embedded in larger language systems where meanings are produced through social practices.
-In other words, computer programs have bodies in the sense that other materialities and meanings are deeply interwoven, and these necessarily exist as part of wider social relations.”
+>"programs no longer encode pure logic but human social behavior too. [...] systems are embedded in larger language systems where meanings are produced through social practices.
+In other words, computer programs have bodies in the sense that other materialities and meanings are deeply interwoven, and these necessarily exist as part of wider social relations."
 (Cox 2012, 26--27)

->“both subjectivity and code recursively write their own instrumentation.
-Yet the subject is not simply preprogrammed like a machine but more like code in actively combining internal and external factors, standing between what is possible and what actually exists. [...] collective and networked intelligence open up the conditions of possibility for reinvention by embracing broader contingencies, to challenge overpowering forces that wish to close them down, encapsulate and subsume them” (Cox 2012, 109).
+>"both subjectivity and code recursively write their own instrumentation.
+Yet the subject is not simply preprogrammed like a machine but more like code in actively combining internal and external factors, standing between what is possible and what actually exists. [...] collective and networked intelligence open up the conditions of possibility for reinvention by embracing broader contingencies, to challenge overpowering forces that wish to close them down, encapsulate and subsume them" (Cox 2012, 109).

 #### Tenen